 Demographic questions are designed to make an inquest into age, ethnicity, education, household composition, and employment status.
 In return, they give you a lot of great information about all kinds of populations.
 There are plenty of other demographics you can add based on your needs such as income, gender, location, etc.

 Characteristics such as race, ethnicity, gender, age, education, profession, occupation, income level, and marital status, are all typical examples of demographics that are used in surveys.
-Whether you’re developing products, providing health services, understanding public opinion, knowing more about the survey respondents will give you valuable insights.
+Whether you’re developing products, providing health services, or understanding public opinion, knowing more about the survey respondents will give you valuable insights.

 Matrix questions are blocks of questions with the question/statement on the side and the answer/scale on the top.
-They are the preferred choice for researchers that need to get multiple questions with the same scale to fit on a single page and a common component of almost any survey software.
+They are the preferred choice for researchers that need to get multiple questions with the same scale to fit on a single page and are a common component of almost any survey software.

 A matrix is a grid used to store or display data in a structured format.
 It is often used synonymously with a table, which contains horizontal rows and vertical columns.